 Chain link fencing is among the most popular type of fencing that S&S Fence installs and is among the most popular type of fence installed throughout the U.S. The reasons for this popularity is, in part, due to its relatively low cost and speed of installation.
 Additionally, the “open” weave of a chain link fences makes it easy to see through while still providing the functionality of a fence or barrier.
 Although slates and other material can be used to create “privacy fences”, the unique apparent “transparency” of the design makes chain link among the most flexible and versatile materials in the world, lending itself to many other uses in addition to fencing.

-In the United States, chain link fencing usually comes in 50 foot rolls of varying gauges (thicknesses).
-Common gauges of the fence wire are are 9, 11, and 12 gauge (with the smaller number being the thicker wire), and the thickness or gauge of the wire being determined by intended use and function.
-Chain link fence is available in a wide variety of heights–from 3 feet tall to 20 feet and beyond–depending on the needs and wants of the project or consumer.
+In the United States, chain link fencing usually comes in 50-foot rolls of varying gauges (thicknesses).
+Common gauges of the fence wire are 9, 11, and 12 gauge (with the smaller number being the thicker wire), and the thickness or gauge of the wire being determined by intended use and function.
+Chain link fence is available in a wide variety of heights–from 3 feet tall to 20 feet and beyond–depending on the needs and wants of the project or the consumer.